- Integrity System 2025 and Beyond

 NLIS enhances Australia’s ability to track livestock during disease and food incidents.
 It provides information through identification and traceability of livestock that underpins market access for Australian red meat globally.

-LPA is an independently audited, on‐farm food safety program which provides evidence of livestock history and on-farm practices when transferring livestock through the value chain.
+LPA is an independently audited, on‐farm assurance program covering food safety, animal welfare and biosecurity.
+It provides evidence of livestock history and on-farm practices when transferring livestock through the value chain.

 Producers declare this information on LPA NVDs, which are required for any movement of stock to processors, saleyards or between properties if they have different Property Identification Codes (PICs).